charly3pins/blog/content/blog/learn-how-to-use-the-embed-package-in-go-by-building-a-web-page-easily.md

 |- main.go
 ```

-Our main layout could be something like the following block like `layout.tmpl`:
+Our main layout could be something like the following block like `layout.html`:
 ```go
 {{define "main"}}
 <html lang="en">